Chapter 10.15

 The city of Burien wishes to preserve and protect both residential and commercial areas within the community.
 To accomplish this goal, the city has the authority to adopt regulations needed to ensure that the physical character is maintained and that unsafe or incompatible uses, activities and nuisances are prohibited.

 To achieve this objective, the city may establish parking restrictions on portions of certain specified streets, including establishing residential parking zones which restrict parking of vehicles on certain streets at certain times except by permit.
-The decision whether or not to establish a parking restrictions on a specific street or location shall be made by the city manager or his/her designee following a determination that a specific condition warrants such a parking restriction.
+The decision whether or not to establish parking restrictions on a specific street or location shall be made by the city manager or his/her designee following a determination that a specific condition warrants such a parking restriction.

 Primary public safety decisions, such as the promulgation of restrictions to prevent view obstructions, are the responsibility of the city manager’s designated traffic engineer.
 Such regulations will be instituted and notice given through proper signage being erected and/or street painting.